 - "Do they have the ability and experience to help me with my problem?"

-With these questions in mind, it is vital that the content you publish provides answers to these questions - both answers must be yes!
-If a potential client doesn’t think you can help with their problem or if they feel you are not trustworthy, they simply won’t engage with your business.
+Aim to create content that answers a big yes to both these questions.
+If a potential client doesn’t think you can help with their problem, or if they feel you aren’t trustworthy, they simply won’t engage with your business.

-Think about the common issues that your potential clients may be facing or common questions they might want to know the answers to.
-For example, many search for ‘When do I need to submit my tax return?’ so you can write articles around this topic and topics like this one.
+Again, think about the common issues that your potential clients may be facing or common questions they might want to know the answers to.
+If you think your ideal customer will want to know how to submit their tax return, then pick the keyword ‘how do I submit my tax return’ and write blogs around this topic.

 Millions of people still use email on a daily basis so why not market your business through emails too?
 The key to a successful email is to know your target audience (find out how to discover your target audience here) and pick a common topic to write about.
 The topic will need to be educational and something they find valuable.

-Posting offers onto your website, creating blogs on social media, or sending educational emails to potential customers are great ways to build relationships and trust, but how do you know which action has been most effective?
+Posting offers onto your website, sharing blogs on social media, or sending educational emails to potential customers are great ways to build relationships and trust, but how do you know which actions have been most effective?

-Analysing your data can show you how many emails have been opened, or how many likes or shares your blog has had on Facebook.
-Analysing your data will help you to better understand which methods work and which methods don’t.
-There’s no point sending an email if nobody is opening it.
+Tracking your data can show you how many emails have been opened, or how many likes or shares your blog has had on Facebook.
+You can then analyse your data and determine which methods are converting the most visitors to leads, and which methods aren’t getting you the results you want and could therefore be improved upon.

-For example, you may need to establish why people are not engaging with your emails.
+So, for example, you may need to establish why people are not engaging with your emails.
 Is the subject of the email not inviting enough for them to take action?
-If you feel that this could be a reason, then think of a new subject line and try again.
+If you feel that this could be a reason, then think of a new subject line and try again

 Analysing your marketing efforts is not as difficult as it may sound.
-There are many integrated and excellent marketing platforms or software which can help you analyse your efforts - well - effortlessly.
-Our preferred automated marketing platform (we are partners after all!) is HubSpot - click on the link to find out more about HubSpot's great features.
+There are many marketing platforms which can help you analyse your efforts, though some are better than others.
+The leader of the pack when it comes to marketing software is HubSpot - click on the link to find out more about HubSpot's great features.